csoroz/CIPs/CIP-1694/README.md

 * the epoch that the action expires
 * the deposit amount
 * the rewards address that will receive the deposit when it is returned
-* the total yes/no/abstain votes of the constitutional committee for this action
+* the total 'Yes'/'No'/'Abstain' votes of the constitutional committee for this action
-* the total yes/no/abstain votes of the DReps for this action
+* the total 'Yes'/'No'/'Abstain' votes of the DReps for this action
-* the total yes/no/abstain votes of the SPOs  for this action
+* the total 'Yes'/'No'/'Abstain' votes of the SPOs  for this action

-#### Stale votes

-The votes from the DReps and the SPOs may become meaningless after crossing an epoch boundary since they may become unregistered.
-Therefore, all unregistered votes are cancelled before any new votes are considered.

 #### Changes to the stake snapshot